-We pray?
+Why pray?
 Because God has asked us to pray.
 Prayer expresses our dependence on God.
 Learn about prayer and why we pray.

 Prayer is talking with God